 We're lucky enough to be able to offer for sale an original and very rare antique Nock volley gun.

 The Charleville Model 1777 was the main musket fielded by French forces during the Napoleonic wars.
 Smaller calibre than the Brown Bess, but longer and arguably more ungainly, the Charleville was nonetheless a popular pattern of musket for European armies.

 A shotgun certificate is required to purchase any of our live firing muskets.
-For any of our inert or antique guns, no license is required and can be sent straight to your door for just £4 delivery.
+For any of our inert or antique guns, no licence is required and can be sent straight to your door.